haosulab/ManiSkill/README.md

 `gym>0.21` introduces breaking changes, e.g., deprecating `env.seed()`.
 We recommend `pip install gym==0.18.3 --no-deps`.

+Some environments require **downloading assets**.
+You can download all the assets by `python tools/download.py --uid all`.

 ---

 > The following section is to install Warp for soft-body environments.
 Skip if you do not need it.